Correlation, CAPM, multiple regression, variable selection

 BIC penalty +k ln n grows with sample size → keeps fewer variables, optimised for identifying the true model.

 No criterion is simultaneously efficient and consistent — a fundamental statistical impossibility.
-Use AIC if you care about prediction; BIC if you care about which factors are real.
+Use AIC if you care about prediction; BIC if you care about which features are real.

 | Concept | Tool |